EricO166/Phase-1-assignment-PROJECT/README.md

 ```bash
 cd Phase-1-assignment-PROJECT
 ```
-4. Run the project.
-   node foldername/filename.js
+4. Either run the index.html on a liveserver or browser and:

 5. Follow prompts you'll be seeing on your screen.
+Or:

 6. To view the deployed site visit:
 ```bash